 The franchisor might help you sell your business to other potential franchisees or you could hire a broker through the International Business Brokers Association to sell the business for you.

 Cons of Buying a Franchise

-Being part of a system can also be a con of franchising.
+Being part of a system can also be a con of franchise ownership.

 Consider this hypothetical example: Cuties Curls is a fictional hair salon franchise.
 A Cuties Curls customer who is an avid tweeter and poster gets a bad perm.
 Her experience makes waves (pun intended) on the internet.
 Customers are now thinking about canceling appointments at Cuties Curls salons across the country.

 That’s one of the cons of buying a franchise.
-The bad acts or events at one franchise can negatively affect the other.
+The bad acts or events at one franchise can negatively affect you as a franchisee.
 Even if you are running a hugely successful and profitable franchise, you could lose everything because of someone else’s bad business decision.

 Disadvantages of Franchising